gupta-akshay/omarchy-waybar-config/README.md

    chmod +x ~/.config/waybar/net_speed.sh
    ```

-5. Update the weather location (currently set to Hildesheim) and adjust the Omarchy-specific helper commands in `config.jsonc` if you are on a different setup, then restart Waybar (e.g. `omarchy-restart-waybar`).
+5. Update the weather location (currently set to Hildesheim) in the `custom/weather` block, adjust the temperature module hardware paths if needed (see Requirements), and adjust the Omarchy-specific helper commands in `config.jsonc` if you are on a different setup, then restart Waybar (e.g. `omarchy-restart-waybar`).

 ## What's included

-- `config.jsonc` – Waybar module definitions, click actions, and custom modules (Omarchy launcher, weather, pacman updates, CAVA, network speed, calendar).
+- `config.jsonc` – Waybar module definitions, click actions, and custom modules:
+  - **Left modules:** Omarchy launcher, Hyprland workspaces, active window, CAVA audio visualizer, MPRIS media player
+  - **Center modules:** Clock, calendar, weather, network speed, pacman updates, Omarchy update checker
+  - **Right modules:** System tray (with expander), idle inhibitor, temperature, network, disk, memory, pulseaudio, CPU, battery
+  - Includes Bluetooth module within the tray expander group
-- `style.css` – Styling that imports the Omarchy theme palette and applies the HANCORE-inspired layout tweaks.
+- `style.css` – Styling that imports the Omarchy theme palette and applies the HANCORE-inspired layout tweaks with hover effects, animations, and color-coded states (critical battery/disk/temperature warnings).
-- `cava.sh` – Lightweight wrapper that streams unicode bars from CAVA for the `custom/cava` module and hides the visualizer during silence.
+- `cava.sh` – Lightweight wrapper that streams unicode bars from CAVA for the `custom/cava` module and automatically hides the visualizer during 2+ seconds of silence.
-- `net_speed.sh` – Script that calculates and displays network upload/download speeds in Mbps for the `custom/netspeed` module.
+- `net_speed.sh` – Script that calculates and displays network upload/download speeds in Mbps for the `custom/netspeed` module, preferring non-tunnel interfaces.

 Feel free to fork and adapt bindings, fonts, or modules to suit your setup.
 If you run into missing binaries, double-check the Requirements section or swap the commands for equivalents on your system.